Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Adding Cars and a Snake...

 Slotting below the Avenger as the last car on the lineup, we have the Dodge Dart.
 The Dart is configurable in Coupe, Convertible, Sedan, Station Wagon, and two & four-door hatchback variants.
 And all Darts will come with 4WD.
-A fun drivers car, the Dart would come with the 1.4L I4 making 200 HP.
+A fun driver's car, the Dart would come with the 1.4L I4 making 200 HP.
 This would be standard equipment on the SE, SE Hybrid, SXT, & SXT Hybrid trim levels.
 The GT trim level borrows the 2.0L I4 from the Avenger, making 280 HP.
-The R/T trim uses the Twin-Turbo 3.0L V6 making 380 HP.
+The R/T trim uses a Turbocharged version of the 2.0L I4, making 380 HP.
 A 6-speed manual is optional.
 An ACR version is also available with no horsepower increase but an assortment of suspension upgrades.
 However, it’s a trim level that will only be available on the sedan & station wagon.
 A lightweight package is available for ACR buyers wanting an extreme experience.

 With that covered, the Dodge Challenger makes its debut in mid-2024 as a 2025 model.
 Retaining its retro-styling, this muscle car is on a diet.
 It’s a serious handler now.
-The challenger is still, however, a very capable drag car, as not to estrange a customer demographic.
+The Challenger is still, however, a very capable drag car, so as not to estrange a customer demographic.
 It also finally has a convertible version.
 A 2.0L I4 making 280 HP is standard on the SE trim levels.
 The SXT trim uses a 3.0L V6 making 360 HP.
 The GT trim level receives a 6.0L HEMI making 490 HP.
-The GT also comes with a 1320 package meant for quarter mile runs.
-AWD is available for all trim-levels below the R/T. The R/T trim also replaces the Hellcat with a 6.2L Twin-Turbo HEMI V8 making 680 HP using an electric turbocharger to defeat turbo-lag and deliver a lot of torque.
+The GT also comes with a 1320 package meant for quarter-mile runs.
+AWD is available for all trim levels below the R/T. The R/T trim also replaces the Hellcat with a 6.2L Twin-Turbo HEMI V8 making 680 HP using an electric turbocharger to defeat turbo-lag and deliver a lot of torque.
 Slotting above the R/T is the R/T Scat Pack, using a “Hot V” set-up, making 727 HP.
-There is also a limited run Challenger T/A, a track-focused variant making 616 HP using a 7.0L “Hot V” Twin-Turbo HEMI V8 using a dry-sump configuration.
+There is also a limited-run Challenger T/A, a track-focused variant making 616 HP using a 7.0L “Hot V” Twin-Turbo HEMI V8 using a dry-sump configuration.
 It will slot right between the GT and R/T.